Roasted Cornish hens or “game hens” are small poultry that is easily baked to crispy perfection— they are truly delicious!

 • If you save bacon grease, this is a perfect way to substitute bacon grease for the olive oil, adding another subtle layer of flavor!

 Did your family love this Roasted Cornish Hen recipe?
-Be sure to leave a comment and a rating below!
+Leave a comment and a rating below.

 baked Roasted Cornish Hen in a casserole dish with potatoes and carrots